 About Native Plants

 The native plants of the Pacific Northwest occur here naturally, without having been introduced by humans.
 Because they have evolved here, they are adapted to the native soils and climate.
 Like the rest of our ecosystem, however, some of our native plants are struggling with changing climate conditions.
-Kitsap Conservation District encourages landowners and residents to choose native plants when possible for their adaptability, beauty and durability, and to help support the ecosystem where they evolved.
+Kitsap Conservation District encourages residents to choose native plants when possible for their adaptability, beauty and durability, and to help support the ecosystem where they evolved.